 11. Six ginkgo trees survived the nuclear bomb in Hiroshima in 1945 and live on to this day.
 The survivor closest to the blast was less than a mile from Ground Zero.

-12. The oldest living organism in the world is a colony of quaking aspen called Pando, or “The Trembling Giant,” in Utah—still going strong after 80,000 years.
+12. And for our final tree fact – The oldest living organism in the world is a colony of quaking aspen called Pando, or “The Trembling Giant,” in Utah—still going strong after 80,000 years.
 It spans 106 acres, and although it appears to be comprised of individual trees, all of the trees are connected by the roots and all are identical clones of each other, making them, technically, a single organism.